Sponsored

 Students use Cambridge A and AS levels to gain admission into the University, and it is also an avenue to prepare students for university education.
 So, knowing the grading system will help students to know whether they stand a chance to gain admission into their choice university and program.

-IGCSE on the other hand, test students on several subjects.
+IGCSE on the other hand, tests students on several subjects.
 It is reputable as the world’s number one international qualification for ages 14-16, and it is acceptable and recognized by top universities and employers across the globe.

 As and A levels are part of the Cambridge advanced stage, and internationally benchmarked qualifications that provide excellent preparation for university education.

 The grading system between A, As, and IGCSE is a bit different; I will show that below.
-Also, I will explain which grade is good enough to get you to the college of your dream.
+Also, I will explain which grade is good enough to get you to the college of your dreams.

 Read: Cambridge A level subjects

-A and As Levels Grading
+A and As

 GradeMark Range